G2454/SimpleNoteTaker/STACK.md

 `DOCUMENTATION.md` covers *what we decided and why*.
 This file covers *what the pieces are* — it's the one to read when you hit a name in the codebase and think "what is that, actually?"
+`ROADMAP.md` covers *where the project is*, and `README.md` is the front door for using it.

-Versions are those installed on 2026-08-07.
+Versions are those installed as of 2026-08-10.

 ---